php/php-langspec/spec/09-lexical-structure.md

     #  input-characters<sub>opt</sub>
 </pre>

-defines the lexical grammar production *single-line-comment* as being the terminals `//` or `#`, followed by an optional *input-characters*.
+defines the lexical grammar production *single-line-comment-example* as being the terminals `//` or `#`, followed by an optional *input-characters*.
 Each expansion is listed on a separate line.